 2020 has certainly been a trying year for the social sector, but that doesn’t mean that there aren’t things in the works for next year.
-We’re at a point in time where organisations committed to a positive social impact are more needed than ever before.
+We’re at a point in time where organizations committed to a positive social impact are more needed than ever before.
 That being said, we’re excited to see what will happen in 2021 for these trailblazing Australian social entrepreneurs.

 Bianca is a proud Badimaya woman who is dedicated to helping people build resilience.
 She’s equipped with multifaceted qualifications including a Diploma of Life Coaching, Master of Counselling, and certifications in Horse Archery and Equestrian Vaulting.